dbt-labs/segment/README.md

-> ⛔🏚️ This package is no longer developed or maintained by dbt Labs.
-If you're interested in forking/adopting it, reach out in #package-ecosystem on dbt Slack.
+> ⛔🏚️ This package is not officially related to Segment and is maintained by [Fleetio](https://fleetio.com).
+CI jobs run on PRs will only test for postgres compatibility.
+We're working on setting up a service account to support tests for Snowflake.
+Please submit an issue for any bugs/feature requests related to Redshift or BigQuery and we'll figure out how to help!

 # dbt-segment
 This [dbt package](https://docs.getdbt.com/docs/package-management):